-Alfama is Lisbon’s oldest neighbourhood, and is home to its famous castle.
-With its winding streets and unique atmosphere, Alfama is one of Lisbon’s most well-known and popular areas, with a great mixture of young professionals and larger families who have lived in the same area for generations.
-Whether you should buy a home here when moving to Lisbon is open to debate – your car won’t be much use among the narrow winding streets, and while there are bargains available out there, many buildings in this ancient area are in desperate need of renovation.
+Alfama is Lisbon’s oldest neighborhood, and is home to its famous castle.
+With its winding streets and unique atmosphere, Alfama is one of Lisbon’s most well-known and popular areas.
+Alfama boasts a great mixture of young professionals and larger families who have lived here for generations.
+Whether you should buy a home here when moving to Lisbon is open to debate; a car won’t be much use among the narrow winding streets, and while there are bargains available out there, many buildings in this ancient area are in desperate need of renovation.

 Avenidas New & Alvalade (North Lisbon)

 We now move from the old to the new.
-These neighbourhoods offer up large (and relatively expensive) apartments, and are popular with middle-class and upper-middle class workers.
+These neighborhoods offer up large (and relatively expensive) apartments and are popular with middle-class and upper-middle-class workers.
 The architecture here is a mixed bag, with some of Lisbon’s more modern designs and some rather bland office buildings on show.
 While the shopping areas and transport links are good, there can be a lot of traffic here, as well as a lack of a community atmosphere.
 If you’re looking for a big social scene when living in Lisbon, this may not be a good choice of location.

 Bairro Alto (Central Lisbon)

-Bairro Alto is home to some of Lisbon’s most popular nightlife, and is therefore very popular with younger people, immigrants and hipsters.
-With its ageing architecture and popularity as a nightspot, this neighbourhood could do with some restoration work, and the prevalence of drinking on the streets can sometimes result in a messy scene in the mornings.
+Bairro Alto is home to some of Lisbon’s most popular nightlife.
+As a result, it’s quite popular with younger people, immigrants, and hipsters.
+With its aging architecture and popularity as a nightspot, this neighborhood could do with some restoration work.
+The prevalence of drinking on the streets can sometimes result in a messy scene in the mornings.

 Prince Real (Central Lisbon)

 Prince Real offers a varied lifestyle, with residents from lots of different demographics.
-With a good range of shops, pretty architecture and the convenience of being within walking distance of the centre, it’s an attractive proposition for expats, although property here can be expensive.
+With a good range of shops, pretty architecture, and the convenience of being within walking distance of the center, it’s an attractive proposition for expats, although property here can be expensive.

 Lower Town (Baixa)